Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: Geometric structures and symmetry breaking

 (Note that these are {\it not} the Euler--Lagrange equations of the system!)
 The first equation says that $\nabla$ is flat.
 The third equation dictates $\Phi^2=-{\rm Id}_{TM}$ hence restricts the Higgs field to be an orthogonal almost complex structure $\Phi =J$ with respect to $g$.
 The second equation reduces the holonomy of $\nabla$ in the usual way \cite[Proposition 2.5.2]{joy} to (by flatness necessarily a discrete subgroup of) ${\rm U}(m)$.
-Therefore this vacuum---if exists---describes a (not necessarily integrable) orthogonal almost complex structure and a compatible flat connection on $M$.
-The fact that for this vacuum solution ${\rm Hol}\nabla\subset{\rm U}(m)\subset{\rm SO}(2m)$ justifies that this is indeed an example for our first concept given above.
+Therefore this vacuum---if exists---describes a (not necessarily integrable) almost complex structure on $M$.
+The fact that for this vacuum solution ${\rm Hol}\nabla\subset{\rm U}(m)\subset{\rm SO}(2m)$ justifies that this is indeed an example for a strong spontaneous symmetry breaking ${\rm SO}(2m)\Rrightarrow{\rm U}(m)$.
 The resulting structure is non-integrable and flat hence mathematically less interesting.
+We have included this example because of its relevance in physics.

-This illness of the vacuum is cured if the curvature is replaced by the torsion.
-Consequently we put the metric and the Higgs field to be the fundamental fields only to get a new theory
+This ``illness'' of the vacuum is cured if the curvature is replaced by the torsion.
+In passing consider a new theory with